zenika-open-source/FAQ/docs/installation.md

 Before running the project, you will need to configure your environment variables from the [dependencies](#dependencies)

+Keep reading to know what values to write in this file.

 ```bash
 # Path: ./FAQ/
 cp .env.local.example .env.local